 Then, look forward to the benefits of having a well-training dog; one of which is that it will allow you to be closer to your dog more than ever.
 Dogs respect their owners if they get the same respect in return.

-Some tools that you might need to begin are high-quality dog treats, a short and long leash, an open indoor space or fenced-in yard, and a second person.
+Some tools that you might need to begin are high-quality dog treats, a short and long leash, open indoor space or fenced-in yard, and a second person.

 You also want to start training as soon as possible.
 Puppy training is the best way to promote good listening skills from the start, but it is ok if you adopt an older dog, just begin right away.